A Divide-and-Conquer Strategy for Hard-Label Extraction of Deep Neural Networks via Side-Channel Attacks: Motivations and extension using side-channel attacks

-To achieve this, we propose another kind of statistical distinguisher based on an unsupervised \textit{k-means} clustering algorithm \cite{kmeanbook}.
-The idea is to first generate enough traces with random inputs to build a dataset in which both classes (\textit{i.e}, active and inactive neuron) are evenly represented.
-Then, we use the \textit{k-means} algorithm to identify two clusters corresponding to each of the states.
-As mentioned previously, it does not matter to know which cluster corresponds to the active or inactive state, since that information is not needed to find a critical point.
-As the inputs are randomly generated, these two clusters are then used as reference to identify the state of a neuron.
-Finally, given the physical trace of a new neuron, we use its Euclidean distance to the two clusters' centroids as our statistical distinguisher function to infer the neuron's state.
+\corr{As specified in \autoref{subsec:history_cryptanalytic_extract}, cryptanalytic-based extraction requires two steps to extract one neuron of the $\ell$-th layer: one for extracting the neuron's signature and one for determining the sign of the scaling factor.
+As a reminder, extracting a neuron's signature requires identifying critical points for each neuron of the $\ell$-th layer.
+To perform this identification, we use a side-channel oracle $\mathsf{O}$, which returns a boolean value equal to \textit{True} if two neurons are associated with the same state for two given inputs.} We justify this choice by the fact that activation functions of DNNs have already been targeted using distinguishers exploiting timing differences in \cite{Batina2019CSINR, Maji2021LeakyNR}, leading to the identification of the activation function and even the weights' mantissa.
+While effective, both previously mentioned approaches rely on supervised learning and therefore require access to an open device to train the distinguisher.
+In this work, we consider a less restrictive adversary who does not require such an open device to conduct the attack (see \autoref{tab:cmp_sota_all}).
+Consequently, a supervised learning strategy is not applicable.
+To address this limitation, we propose an alternative distinguisher based on an unsupervised \textit{k-means} clustering algorithm \cite{kmeanbook}.
+The idea is to generate a sufficient number of EM traces using random inputs to build a dataset in which both classes, \textit{i.e.}, active and inactive neurons, are evenly represented.
+We then apply the \textit{k-means} algorithm to identify two clusters corresponding to the two neuron states.
+As mentioned previously (see \autoref{sec:extraction_32bits_methodo}), it is not initially necessary to determine which cluster corresponds to the active or inactive state, since this information is not required to identify a critical point.
+These clusters are then used as references to infer the state of a neuron.
+Finally, given the EM trace of a new neuron, we use the \textit{Euclidean} distance to the centroids of the two clusters as a distinguisher to determine the neuron's state.
+Under the assumption that the implementation of the ReLU function is identical for all neurons across all layers, this distinguisher can be used as an oracle to perform the complete extraction.\\

+\corr{An additional advantage of such a side-channel oracle is the direct mapping from a critical point to its corresponding neuron.
+Indeed, as discussed in \autoref{subsec:natural_limit}, a key limitation of classical cryptanalytic methods is their inability to determine which neuron corresponds to a given critical point, resulting in the extraction of unnecessary critical points.
+This limitation is not present in our methodology, as the oracle directly provides the state of the targeted neuron.
+We are therefore able to localize which neuron corresponds to each identified critical point.
+Furthermore, this direct mapping naturally eliminates the issues related to merging signatures described in \cite{Liu2025NavigatingTD}.}\\

+\corr{Given this high-level description of the divide-and-conquer strategy, we summarize the extraction of each neuron of the $\ell$-th layer into three stages.
+This strategy is illustrated in \autoref{fig:global_schema_iterative}:} \begin{enumerate}